Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

 Here’s a selection of three places where to stay in Venice:

 - Luxury: Hotel Danieli – This award-winning hotel is only a few meters away from St. Mark’s Square and is divided into three different buildings dating back to the 14th, 19th and 20th centuries.
 All rooms are spacious and include Italian marble-bathrooms!
-The menu of the Terrazza Danieli restaurant located on the top floor is superb, as well as the 360° view of Venice you can enjoy from here.
+The menu of the Terrazza Danieli restaurant located on the top floor is superb, as well as the 360° views of Venice you can enjoy.

 - Mid-range: UNAHOTELS Ala Venezia – The hotel is only 10 minutes walk away from St. Mark’s Square.
 Every room overlooks a canal or a ‘campo’, making you feel like a real Venetian during your time here.
 The 18th century palace with typical Venetian furniture, offers a unique selection of double rooms making of this hotel a perfect place for all couples travelling to Venice.